halayasar/retouch_practical_work/README.md

 ### Model Evaluation
 Again, the best segmentation model weight after adversarial training is loaded and used to evaluate the model.
 The evaluation, as mentioned, is done with the IOU Score and F Score as metrics.
 There is an evaluation script for before and after the adversarial training to see the effect of adversarial training on the model.

+So far, the best evaluation scores obtained are: (preliminary results, not final)
+- before adversarial training:
+loss: 0.1652 - iou_score: 0.4546 - f1-score: 0.5276

+- after adversarial training:
+loss: 0.3532 - iou_score: 0.6069 - f1-score: 0.667

-Tensorboard logging is performed and all logging folders can be found [here](https://drive.google.com/file/d/1zA6AP6OruucBSpQ2Aw7moJIlPpeBWQgE/view?usp=share_link).
+Tensorboard logging is performed and all logging folders can be found [here](https://drive.google.com/file/d/12TeeCgwxXRfMW-IJ-SijKOdwZQhV1yo-/view?usp=share_link).
 The training and validation logs are shown below:

 <p align="center">
 <img src="https://user-images.githubusercontent.com/92387828/224982269-808c86e4-dee1-42a9-9985-24b182493704.PNG" width=35% height=35%> <img src="https://user-images.githubusercontent.com/92387828/224982141-db3de048-7fc1-49a7-af16-6e9c19c9ba86.PNG" width=35% height=35%>